joeykap123/tf2-netcode-analysis/README.md

 ## Overview of math.cs
 **math.cs** seeks to provide methods to analyze network latency, packet loss, and other factors are used in Team Fortress 2.

-Interpolation/Extrapolation Issues </br>
-UDP Based Cheat Issues </br>
-Network Attacks on Games </br>
-Might want to mention DoS attacks because they relate to UDP </br>
-TF2 Interpolation settings/eploit </br>

-Handle simulation of packet loss and interpolation to avoid creating entire server/client model</br>

-Handle lag compensation and interpolation mainly.
-Can reference interp cheating, but that is not primary goal of project.